Blk 1002, Toa Payoh Lor 8, 01-1477, Singapore 319074 Tel: 6254-3326, 9668-6469, 9668-6468.

 Two reasons I would do declawing as a last resort and after

-asking the owners to wait 1-2 weeks to re-consider.
+asking the owners to wait and re-consider.
 These are

 damage to property and injury to family and other pets.
 These